port-labs/port-docs/docs/exporters/bitbucket-exporter/exporting-all-repositories.md

 # Exporting all repositories

-By the end of this tutorial, we will have a `microservice` Blueprint that contains the properties `repository URL`, `Workspace` and `Project` which are automatically synced from Bitbucket to Port property.
+By the end of this tutorial, we will have a `microservice` Blueprint that contains the properties `repository URL`, `Workspace` and `Project` which are automatically synced from Bitbucket to Port entity.

 1. Create a `microservice` Blueprint and `port-app-config.yml` configuration file.